zaidqureshi2/Resume/resume.txt

 * Built, sold, diagnosed, and repaired Windows PCs.

-* Compilation of the bi-weekly newsletter
+* Compilation of the bi-weekly newsletter.

-* Writing of scripts in Python, nodeJS, and Excel for various in-store tasks
+* Writing of scripts in Python, nodeJS, and Excel for various in-store tasks.

 ## References

-Please email me for more contact information and references
+Please email me for more contact information and references.